Oppositional Defiant Disorder (ODD)

 Timing Of ODD Treatment

-Many psychologists consider prevention and early treatment a key element in ODD intervention because children with early onset of ODD are three times more likely to develop CD later in life15.
-These interventions can be delivered in clinics, schools or community centers16.
+Many psychologists consider prevention and early treatment the keys in ODD intervention because children with early onset of ODD are three times more likely to develop CD later in life.

 Oppositional Defiant Disorder Strategies and Treatment